 Government-furnished automobile—An automobile (or “light truck,” as defined in 41 CFR 101-38 including vans and pickup trucks) that is:

 (a) Owned by an agency,

-(b) Assigned or dispatched to an agency from the GSA Interagency Fleet Management System, or
+(b) Assigned or dispatched to an agency from GSA Fleet, or

 Government-furnished vehicle—A Government-furnished automobile or a Government aircraft.